EddJesus/EddJesus/README.md

-## Hi, my name is Eduardo!
+## Hello, my name is Eduardo.
+Nice to see you here.
-### 🔭 Working with the stack React, NodeJs, Typescript for 2 years
+### 🔭 Working with the stack React, NodeJs, Typescript for 2 years and AWS for 1 year

 <div>
   <a href="https://github.com/EddJesus">